-The term "Soft skills" commonly refer to interpersonal skills such as communication, teamwork, problem solving, emotional judgement, professional ethics and global citizenship.
-Occupations which have an intensive need for these skills have an annual growth rate of 1.6% which is predicted to grow 2.5 times faster to 2035 than occupations where soft skills are less prevalent (0.6%)37.
-The speed at which these occupations is growing is already impacting the composition of those roles.
+The term 'soft skills' commonly refers to interpersonal skills such as communication, teamwork, problem solving, emotional judgement, professional ethics and global citizenship.
+Occupations which have an intensive need for these skills have an annual growth rate of 1.6% which is predicted to grow 2.5 times faster to 2035 than occupations where the need for soft skills is less prevalent (0.6%).41 The speed at which these occupations is growing is already impacting the composition of those roles.
 These occupations have grown from approximately half of all jobs in 2000 to nearly 60% of all jobs in 2015.
-While experiencing slower growth from 2015 to 2035, Deloitte Access Economics predicts that soft-skilled occupations will make up 63% of all jobs by 203038.
+While experiencing slower growth from 2015 to 2035, Deloitte Access Economics predicts that soft-skilled occupations will make up 63% of all jobs by 2030.42